JuliusNovachrono/cis106/labs/Deliverable3.md

 * ![x](../imgs/DelPics/step4.26.png)
 * Enjoy!!
 ## Step 4.3 Installing useful Applications for every day use
-* First app we will Install is an Internet Web browser! (choose your web browser of prefrence)
+* First app we will Install is an Internet Web browser! (choose your web browser of preference)
 * For Firefox enter the following command:
 * > sudo apt install firefox -y
 * For Google Chrome enter the following command: